 Here in these quiet streets, you’ll find a Montmartre that few non-locals would suspect even existed.

-A final note about visiting Montmartre
+A final thought about visiting Montmartre

 As much as visiting Sacré-Coeur is a Parisian experience no visitor should miss, exploring Montmartre offers a thrill far greater than what pretty pictures can describe.
 Dive in headfirst and immerse yourself in the beauty of the basilica and everything that surrounds it.
 You’ll be surprised how much you will find there.
 Maybe you’ll even fall in love with Paris yourself.